 The Man Who Loved Books Too Much by Allison Hoover Bartlett

-No doubt we’ve left off many favorites or undeservedly obscure classics.
-Please share your favorite books about book collecting in the comments below.
+No doubt we’ve still left off many favorites or undeservedly obscure classics.
+Please share your favorite books about books or book collecting in the comments below or on our Facebook page...